 Why would you choose Delta over Southwest?

-As I eluded to earlier, the overlap between Delta and Southwest is becoming greater as the years go on.
+The overlap between Delta and Southwest is becoming greater as the years go on.
 Both are incredibly good airlines offering consistently good service to all the places that people want to go.
 But why would you choose one over the other?

 Choose Delta if: